Characters from The Letter.

 - Mind Rape: Implied to be the fate of anyone who succumbs to her curse.
 Luke himself is subject to both this and possible physical rape in the Kill 'Em All ending.

 - Mood-Swinger: She switches from depressed and begging for help to grinning like a madman constantly.
-Probably due to the fusion of her spirit and Charlotte's.
+Probably due to her being the fusion of Takako's and Charlotte's spirits.

 - Ominous Walk: Due to her various inquiries which seem to include a broken left ankle, the ghost is very slow.